lifetechguard/ca_on_yubikey/README.md

 -----
 ## CA setup
-### 1. Generate CA master key and self signed certyficate
+### 1. Generate CA master key and self-signed certificate
-  *This will be a master CA what is stored in keepass and used only to generate internediate keypairs for operational pursposes.
-Never ever use it for signing requests.
-Never unpack it form keepass except to generate new intermediate CA. Always use **RAM memory** or encrypted disk when you download it form keepass*
+  *This will be a master CA what is stored in KeePass and used only to generate intermediate keypairs for operational purposes.
+Never use it for signing requests.
+Never unpack it form KeePass except to generate new intermediate CA. Always use **RAM** or encrypted disk when you download it form KeePass.*
 ```
 openssl req -config openssl.conf -new -newkey rsa:4096 -x509 -sha512 -extensions v3_ca -keyout keys/cakey.pem -out certs/cacert.pem -days 365000 -set_serial 0
 ```